kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ##### e2e tests

+###### Cluster AutoScaler

 We are planning to add e2e tests that verify behaviour of cluster autoscaler when it scales nodes for pods that require volumes.

 We will add tests that validate both scaling from 0 and scaling from 1 use cases.

+###### Kube Scheduler

+We will add e2e tests in k/k repo for scheduler, so as scheduler behaviour is tested for following conditions:

+1. When `CSINode` is reported but driver is not installed.
+2. When no `CSINode` is reported from the node at all.

+Please note other conditions are already tested via - https://github.com/kubernetes/kubernetes/blob/9b9cd768a05782b6cfeef62bec7696b441d7ad93/test/e2e/storage/csimock/csi_volume_limit.go#L15

 ### Graduation Criteria